 “Errrm… I’ll be ok thanks” I replied eying the film that had built up on the simmering water.

 How vain would you have to be to drink your own filthy water?
 I thought to myself.

-I turned to Mama, “On second thoughts, yes please, black, no sugar”.
+I turned back to Mama, “On second thoughts, yes please, black, no sugar”.

 “Hey Michael!”
 I called into the bedroom

 “Do you want a cup of tea?!”